fredilarsen/OrigoSmokeDetector/examples/OrigoMqtt/README.md

     ALARM from ID=106, count = 3

 Copy the HIGHBITS and LOWBITS values from the printout to your UserValues.h for the device to recognize your devices.

 Flash the device and repeat the test.
 You should see the "ALARM from ID=" print showing that it recognizes your detector.

 You can then comment out the define of DEBUG_PRINT_SIGNAL but leave DEBUG_PRINT.
-When you reflash and retest, you should only seel the "ALARM from" printout showing the device ID.
+When you reflash and retest, you should only see the "ALARM from" printout showing the device ID.

 At this point you can repeat for all your smoke detectors to get their ID number printed, so you know what number is associated with each device.

 A note about the HIGHBITS and LOWBITS: These are determined by the master smoke detector and programmed into the slaves in the pairing phase.
 If you reset the master, it will make a new bit sequence, and all the other detectors must be reset and re-paired.
 If the sequence is changed, you will have to do a new SCAN and use the new HIGHBITS and LOWBITS.